 A herbal remedy

-The original idea was sparked fortuitously, when Kavita was visiting her grandmother in India and accidentally drank some unfiltered water: ‘To make sure I didn’t fall ill, she gave me fenugreek, a home remedy for stomach ailments.’
-The experience piqued Kavita’s curiosity and spurred her to conduct experiments on the herb when she returned to the US, where she realised that fenugreek was an effective inhibitor of bacterial and fungal growth.
-So effective that she continued her research over a number of years to develop a food packaging application for it: Fenugreen.
+The original idea was sparked fortuitously, when Kavita was visiting her grandmother in India and accidentally drank some unfiltered water: ‘To make sure I didn’t fall ill, she gave me spice tea, a home remedy for stomach ailments.’
+The experience piqued Kavita’s curiosity and spurred her to conduct experiments when she returned to the US, where she realised that spices in her grandmother's tea were effective inhibitors of bacterial and fungal growth.
+So effective that she continued her research over a number of years to develop a food packaging application for it: FreshPaper.

 Fresh food, longer life